 [Ed. note: This story only contains updates on Warner Bros.’
 DC projects, not the latest in CW/Arrowverse release dates, which is a whole other disconnected can of worms.]

-A CG-animated version of DC League of Super-Pets series will hit theaters in the summer of 2022.
-Expected to rope in Krypto the Super-Dog, Ace the Bat-hound, Streaky the Supercat, and more, the animated feature from directors Jared Stern (Green Eggs and Ham) and Sam Levine (Wreck-It Ralph) should give kids something to chew on until they’re old enough for the edgier stuff.
+The CG-animated DC League of Super-Pets movie will hit theaters in the summer of 2022.
+Starring Dwayne Johnson as Krypto the Super-Dog and a slew of other celebrities as animals endowed with superpowers, the animated feature from directors Jared Stern (Green Eggs and Ham) and Sam Levine (Wreck-It Ralph) should give kids something to chew on until they’re old enough for the edgier stuff.

 Dwayne “The Rock” Johnson has been attached to the Black Adam name since 2008 and fans have been eagerly awaiting Johnson’s take on the character.
 A Black Adam stand-alone movie was announced in January 2017.
 Black Adam is one of Shazam’s arch-nemeses, but in recent comic developments, the character has turned into more of an antihero.